 be constructed before a building permit is issued on any

-- Long Plats—You may post a security for
+- Long Plats—You may request to post a security for

 any improvements that are not required for the subdivision